Image

 Dusk view of a lit up campus building beside silhouettes of trees

-Vivian constantly reminded me and kept me up-to-date with requirements I need to fulfil, and she was always thorough when answering all my questions.
-Thanks to Vivian, this application process went smoothly.
+My advisor constantly reminded me and kept me up-to-date with requirements I need to fulfil, and she was always thorough when answering all my questions.
+Thanks to my advisor, this application process went smoothly.
 I am grateful for her efforts and how she supports her applicants throughout their application process.
-I am also thankful to have had the pleasure of having Vivian along side my application process.
+I am also thankful to have had the pleasure of having my advisor along side my application process.

-I owe a thank you to both the admissions and faculty of law at University of Essex and Vivian Mak for seeing potential in me.
+I owe a thank you to both the admissions and faculty of law at University of Essex and my advisor for seeing potential in me.
 I am truly blessed.
 This is my dream and I will be forever grateful for the opportunity that I have been given to fulfil it!

 << Go back